hcraveiro/Home-Assistant-FusionSolar-App/README.md

 - Inverter firmware version
 - Inverter serial number

+### Power sensor / power meter sensors

+When a FusionSolar power sensor / power meter is available, it is exposed as a dedicated Home Assistant device.

+Depending on your system and what the frontend exposes, you may see sensors such as:

+- Power Sensor Status
+- Power Sensor Usage
+- Power Sensor Direction
+- Power Sensor Grid Voltage
+- Power Sensor Grid Current
+- Power Sensor Active Power
+- Power Sensor Power Factor
+- Power Sensor Grid Frequency
+- Power Sensor Grid Consumption Total
+- Power Sensor Grid Injection Total

+These values are taken directly from the power sensor / meter device endpoints and are intended as technical diagnostics / metering sensors, separate from the installation-wide aggregate energy sensors.

 ### Diagnostic sensors

 Some sensors are primarily useful for diagnostics and troubleshooting rather than day-to-day dashboards, including: